Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Conclusion and Discussion

 Several aspects will be investigated in follow-up work.
 We have noticed that when the interaction between the manipulating robot and the objects is very complex, the manipulation policy may be difficult to learn despite the fact that the locomotion policy is successfully learnt.
-For instance, in the case of the \textit{5-tuple} task with Fetch arm, although the locomotion policy achieves a $100$\% success rate (as shown in Fig.~\ref{fig:learning_locomotion_fetch}), the manipulation policy does not always completes the task (as shown in Fig.~\ref{fig:learning_flex} and Fig.~\ref{fig:best_model}).
+For instance, in the case of the \textit{5-tuple} task with Fetch arm, although the locomotion policy achieves a $100$\% success rate (as shown in Figure \ref{fig:learning_locomotion_fetch}), the manipulation policy does not always completes the task (as shown in Figure \ref{fig:learning_flex} and Figure \ref{fig:best_model}).
 In such cases, when the ideal object locomotion depends heavily on the robot, the benefit of the SLDs is reduced.
 Another limitation is given by our Assumption 2 (Section~\ref{sec:robot_policy_learning}), which may not hold for some tasks.
-For example, for pen manipulation tasks with Shadow's hand, although the pen can rotate and translate itself to complete locomotion tasks (as shown in Fig.~\ref{fig:learning_locomotion_hand}), it is difficult for the robot to reproduce the same locomotion without dropping the pen.
-This issue can degrade the performance of the manipulation policy despite having obtained an optimal locomotion policy (see Fig.~\ref{fig:learning_handrotate}, Fig.~\ref{fig:learning_handfull} and Fig.~\ref{fig:best_model}).
-A possible solution would be to train the manipulation policy and locomotion policy jointly, and check whether the robot can reproduce the object locomotion suggested by the locomotion policy; a notion of ``reachability'' of object locomotion could be used to regularise the locomotion policy and enforce $P\left(s_{\textit{obj}}|\mu\right)\overset{d}{=}P\left(s_{\textit{obj}}|\mu_{\textit{obj}}\right)$.
+For example, for pen manipulation tasks with Shadow's hand, although the pen can rotate and translate itself to complete locomotion tasks (as shown in Figure \ref{fig:learning_locomotion_hand}), it is difficult for the robot to reproduce the same locomotion without dropping the pen.
+This issue can degrade the performance of the manipulation policy despite having obtained an optimal locomotion policy (see Figure \ref{fig:learning_handrotate}, Figure \ref{fig:learning_handfull} and Figure \ref{fig:best_model}).
+A possible solution would be to train the manipulation policy and locomotion policy jointly, and check whether the robot can reproduce the object locomotion suggested by the locomotion policy; a notion of ``reachability'' of object locomotion could be used to regularise the locomotion policy and enforce $P(z_t|\mu_\theta)\overset{d}{=}P(z_t|\nu_\theta)$.

+An important aspect to bear in mind is that our methodology requires the availability of a simulated environment for the application at hand.
+Nowadays, due to the well-documented sample inefficiency of most state-of-the-art, model-free DRL algorithms, such simulators are commonly used for training RL policies before deployment in the real world.
+Besides, creating physically realistic environments from existing 3D models using modern tools has become almost effortless.
+In this sense, the approach proposed in this work requires only a marginal amount of additional engineering once a simulator has been developed.
+For instance, using MuJoCo, setting up the object locomotion policies would only entail the removal of the robot from the environment and inclusion of the objects as “mocap” entities.
+In comparison with other approaches, such as those relying on human demonstrations, the additional effort required to enable SLDR is only minimal.